Data Science for All

 Usage

 Though well-suited for self-study, this text is designed to support a one-semester (3 credit-hours) introductory course in the fundamentals of data science.
-The delivery assumes no significant pre-requisite course work outside of high school-level algebra.
+The delivery assumes no significant pre-requisite course work outside of high school-level algebra and geometry.
 However, a modest amount of data literacy and computer proficiency will ease the transition into the content.
 The R programming language is employed for the technical aspects of the material and the associated code is included in the text where appropriate.
 The original course for which this text was designed included a separate weekly lab (1 credit-hour) that focused specifically on teaching R and RStudio.
-This format permitted 43 lectures to focus on key concepts and problem solving, complemented by 15 recitations to focus on computing skills.
+This format permits roughly 40 lectures to focus on key concepts and problem solving, complemented by 15 recitations to focus on computing skills.
 If the separate lab is not an option, some prior self-study in R, RStudio, and the tidyverse library is highly recommended.

 Overview

 This text is organized into the five chapters described below.
-At the end of each chapter, we list learning objectives, recommend resources for further study, and provide practical exercises.
+At the end of each chapter, we list learning objectives, provide practical exercises, and recommend resources for further study.
 Data sets are drawn from built-in R packages, companion files, and online resources.
 Examples and case studies assume the use of RStudio either on a local machine or cloud service.

 Chapter 1 introduces the unique discipline of data science.
 Beginning with a brief history, the chapter proceeds with a discussion of the common knowledge, skills, and abilities expected of a modern data scientist.
 In order to apply these competencies, we then introduce the 5A Method for solving data-driven problems.
-Finally, the chapter concludes with a description of the types of statistical models data scientists might be expected to develop as part of the problem solving process.
+This problem-solving framework is demonstrated repeatedly throughout the text using real-world data.